svin24/svin24.github.io/content/blog/helios.md

 an seL4-style single-stack system, though some finageling will be required to make that work.

-Much of the design comes from seL4, but unlike seL4, we intend to build upon this kernel and develop a userspace as well.
+Again, much of the design comes from seL4, but unlike seL4, we intend to build upon this kernel and develop a userspace as well.
 Each of the planned components is named after celestial bodies, getting further from the sun as they get
 higher-level:

 - Helios: the kernel